- "Burnout" was first coined in the 1970s by Dr. Herbert Freudenberger.

 "The people who fall prey to [burnout] are, for the most part, decent individuals who have striven hard to reach a goal.
 Their schedules are busy, and whatever the project or job, they can be counted on to do more than their share.
 They're usually the leaders among us who have never been able to admit limitations.
 They're burning out because they've pushed themselves too hard for too long." (pp. 11-12)

-- Exhaustion: usually the first distress signal of distress in burnout victims
+- Exhaustion: Usually this is the first distress signal of distress in burnout victims.

-- A suspicion of being unappreciated: burned out individuals often become upset over what they see as a lack of appreciation of all they do, and they become increasingly bitter and angry.
+- Suspicion of being unappreciated: Burned-out individuals often become upset over what they see as a lack of appreciation of all they do, and they become increasingly bitter and angry.

 - Disorientation: feeling a growing separation from one's environment

 - Psychosomatic complaints: Dr. Freudenberger says that "Headaches, colds that linger, backaches — all these are signs that something is wrong, and it's usually something the person doesn't want to look at."

 - Depression: In contrast to depression unrelated to burnout, Dr. Freudenberger notes that burnout depression is "usually temporary, specific, and localized, pertaining more or less to one area of life."

 - Denial of feelings: "Since we know that people who are subject to Burn-Out are the carers among us, it doesn't make sense to assume that one day, for no particular reason, the caring simply stopped ....
 Far more logical is the assumption that the caring has been shut off for a very good reason--and shut off by the person himself." (pp. 67-68)